OnTheGoSystems/buddypress-multilingual/readme.txt

 == Installation ==

-1. Unzip and upload contents of sitepress-bp.zip file to the `/wp-content/plugins/` directory.
+1. Unzip and upload contents of buddypress-multilingual.zip file to the `/wp-content/plugins/` directory.
 2. Activate the plugin.
 3. Enable WPML and BuddyPress.